 Unfortunately for many financial institutions, not every borrower is quite as engaged.
 Rising consumer debt has led to something no lender wants to deal with — borrowers making late payments, if any at all.
-According to the Household Debt and Credit report, $604 billion of debt is currently delinquent.
-Over the last two years in particular, loan payment delinquencies for credit cards and auto loans have been on the rise, reaching an all-time high since 2011.
+According to the most recent Household Debt and Credit report, $652 billion of debt is currently delinquent.

 Why are loan delinquencies on the rise?

 Delinquency rates are on the rise for both younger and older consumers.
 For younger consumers, the reason could be a lack of financial experience and responsibility.
 Older consumers are facing something else entirely.